Mystic Warriors

-Mystic Warriors: Wrath of the Ninjas, known in Japan as is a ninja-themed side-scrolling action game released as an arcade video game by Konami, with a limited release in 1992 followed by a wide release in 1993.
+is a 1993 run and gun video game developed and published by Konami for arcades.
 It was developed by the same team that produced Sunset Riders and has similar gameplay to its predecessor, along with hack-and-slash elements.
-It was the debut title for Konami's Mystic Warriors-based hardware.

-The game didn't receive a home port until it was released as part of Hamster Corporation's Arcade Archives series for the Nintendo Switch and PlayStation 4 on December 21, 2023.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2023.